Wellness

 Source: ColorJoy Stock

 When you’re little the whole concept is so simple.
 You don’t feel good?
 Go to the doctor, they’ll help make it better.
 But somewhere along the lines that thinking changed for me, and for so many of my friends and family, too.
-As my health challenges began to get more complex and needed more specialized attention, I began to become all too familiar with our country’s gender health gap and issues with women’s health equity—all at a young age, too.
+As my health challenges began to get more complex and needed more specialized attention, I began to become all too familiar with our country’s gender health gap, medical gaslighting, and issues with women’s health equity—all at a young age, too.

 Before I jump into my story and share some really great expert advice I was able to gather on how to advocate for your health as a woman and have your health symptoms taken seriously, here are some truly infuriating facts: